Date: 7 December 2013. Anchoring.

 Buy one BIG anchor, and I recommend at least your boat length in chain.

-That way, you'll stay put when the hook is
+That way, you will stay put when the hook

 Have a great time on the water and make sure if you plan on